wp-plugins/participants-database/readme.txt

 3. Import CSV File: page where CSV files can be imported, includes detailed instructions and a blank spreadsheet download

 == Changelog ==

+= 1.4.5 =
+* AJAX search/sort internationalization
+* fixed pagination issues with WP query-string page links
+* improvements and expanded commenting in pdb-list-detailed template
+* added database update failsafe to ensure database is in sync

 = 1.4.4 =
 * improvements to single record display template and stylesheet; less likely to break